Pound rises on talk of mini-budget U-turn

 "They started to [price it in] yesterday," he told the BBC's Today programme.

-"Gilt yields came down... and sterling rose against the dollar to $1.13 and against the euro to €1.16, so I think they are starting to either expect, demand, sniff out that there will be some degree of U-turn possibly on corporation tax, dividend tax, other areas.
+Mr Mould pointed to the fact that the yields - or the effective interest rate - on UK government bonds have been falling back in anticipation of a reversal to the tax-cutting plants.
+On Friday morning, the yield on bonds that borrow money over 30 years fell to 4.47%.

-"But we'll have to see what the chancellor says, given that his official position at the moment is that he - and the lady Prime Minister - are not for turning."
+"Gilt yields came down... and sterling rose against the dollar to $1.13 and against the euro to €1.16, so I think they are starting to either expect, demand, sniff out that there will be some degree of U-turn possibly on corporation tax, dividend tax, other areas," Mr Mould said.

 Asked what would happen if there is no U-turn, Mr Mould said: "You would expect the gains that we've started to see, to unwind."